shekhar-kotekar/Monitoring/README.md

 kubernetes-monitoring   Active   3s
 ```

+We will use readymade Helm charts for Prometheus and Grafana to save some time AND
+because we are new to Kubernetes, Grafana, Prometheus and many other technologies.

-## How to start Prometheus and Grafana in local Kubernetes cluster?
+## How to start Prometheus in local Kubernetes cluster?
 ```
-# We will use readymade Helm charts for Prometheus and Grafana to save some time AND
-# because we are new to Kubernetes, Grafana, Prometheus and many other technologies.

-# Execute below commands:

 # Add and install / update Prometheus Helm chart
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts helm repo update